Senior Research Economist

-Martin Stuermer is a research economist at the Federal Reserve Bank of Dallas.
+Martin Stuermer is a senior research economist at the Federal Reserve Bank of Dallas.
 His research interests are macroeconomics with a focus on energy, commodities and natural resources.
 He studies the fluctuations and trends in energy and mineral commodity markets from a long-run perspective by using time-series econometrics and growth models.
 In his position he briefs the Bank's president on energy for the FOMC meetings.
 He joined the Dallas Fed in July 2014 and holds a PhD in economics from the University of Bonn.

 Industrialization and the Demand for Mineral Commodities Journal of International Money and Finance, vol. 76, pp. 16-27, September 2017.

 This paper uses a new data set that begins in 1840 to investigate how industrialization affects the derived demand for mineral commodities.
 I establish that there is substantial heterogeneity in the long-run effect of manufacturing output on demand across five commodities.
 A one percent increase in per capita manufacturing output leads to an approximately 1.5 percent increase in aluminum demand and a roughly 1 percent rise in copper demand.
 Estimated elasticities for lead, tin, and zinc are below unity.
 My results suggest that the experience of Japan and South Korea’s industrialization, for example, may be used to infer the impact of China’s industrialization on future demand for metals.
 The results imply substantial differences across commodities with regard to future demand.
 Adjustment to equilibrium takes 7–13 years, which helps explain the long duration of commodity price fluctuations.